How Much to Rewire a House?

 What are the Additional Costs of Rewiring a House?

-There are various other expenses you need to add on to your house rewire cost, including:
+There are various other expenses you may need to add on to your house rewire cost.

 New Consumer Unit Cost

-If you have a faulty consumer unit, then you may need to have it replaced by a qualified electrician.
+If you have a faulty consumer unit, then you will need to have it replaced by a qualified electrician.

 Split-load Consumer Unit Cost

-A split load consumer unit is categorised by the position of its miniature circuit breakers (MCBs), which are normally located next to the residual current device (RCD).
-Split load consumer units tend to cost around £60 to £130.
+A split-load consumer unit is categorised by the position of its miniature circuit breakers (MCBs).
+These are normally located next to the residual current device (RCD).

 Fully-loaded Consumer Unit Cost

-A fully-loaded consumer unit features a full set of MCBs along with two residual current devices which enable up to 15 useable ways.
-This type of consumer unit tends to cost around £60 to £120.
+This type of consumer unit features a full set of MCBs along with two residual current devices which enable up to 15 useable ways.

 Garage Consumer Unit Cost

-A garage consumer unit is a smaller product which is normally used in garages, sheds or extensions that require an additional consumer unit to the main consumer unit in your property.
-They are normally priced at £30 to £60.
+This type of consumer unit is smaller and normally placed in garages, sheds, or extensions that require an additional consumer unit to the main consumer unit in your property.

 Dual-Split Load Consumer Unit Cost

-This type of consumer unit has two sets of circuits which are powered by two separate residual current devices, as one might be used to power upstairs, while the other covers all electrical installations downstairs.
-Dual-split consumer units tend to cost around £40 to £130.
+This type of consumer unit has two sets of circuits which are powered by two separate residual current devices.
+One might be used to power upstairs, while the other covers all electrical installations downstairs.

 Domestic Switch Fuse Cost

-A domestic switch fuse is another small consumer unit which normally only has one circuit and usually acts as a secondary main switch when connected to the sub-mains.
-The price for this type of consumer unit ranges from £30 to £80.
+A domestic switch fuse is another small consumer unit which normally only has one circuit and acts as a secondary main switch when connected to the sub-mains.

 New Plug Socket Cost